 The Maricopa County Air Quality Department's (MCAQD) Emissions Inventory (EI) Unit collects, reviews, stores and manages stationary source air pollution emissions data for sources in Maricopa County.

 The EI Unit also collects emission fees from Title V sources and provides data to county, state and federal agencies.

 A point source emissions inventory shows annual air pollutant emissions for one specific business location.
 An emissions inventory may be requested by MCAQD of any facility with an air quality permit in Maricopa County.
-Each January, the EI Unit distributes reporting forms and instructions to those businesses that have been requested to submit an emissions report for the prior calendar year.
+At the beginning of each year, the EI unit distributes reporting forms and instructions to those businesses that have been requested to submit an emissions report for the prior calendar year.